guilhemmarchand/trackme/docs/configure.rst

 Once you decided which search head layer will host TrackMe, the next step is to configure its indexes.

-TrackMe requires the creation on your indexes of two indexes, one for the summary events and one for the metrics, the second is a metric type of index opposed to events indexes, TrackMe includes the following indexes.conf:
+TrackMe requires the creation of two indexes, one for the summary events and one for the metrics, the second is a metric type of index opposed to events indexes, TrackMe includes the following indexes.conf:

 ``default/indexes.conf``